DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

 ## Overview

+Custom properties are stored in the **CustomProperties** collection in a structured format.
+Each custom property of this collection contains the custom property's metadata.

+To apply custom property values to a dashboard, you need to create an extension.
 The extension is a JavaScript module that you can integrate into your application.
 Every extension that provides custom property can be divided to the following parts:

 1. Model.

-    The model is an object that contains the extension name, type and a default value.
-It also specifies on which level the extension is created (a dashboard, dashboard item or data item container).
+    The model is an object that contains the extension name, type, and a default value.
+It also specifies on which level the extension is created (dashboard, dashboard item or data item container).
 Use the [Model.registerCustomProperty](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.Model.registerCustomProperty-1?v=20.1) property to register the custom property definition.

 2. Viewer

     In this part you modify the viewer part according to the saved custom property value.
-It contains different methods that change the displayed elements.
+You can use the client methods and events to change the displayed elements.

 3. Designer

-    This part contains settings for the designer.
-It is different options and editors that used to configure the extension and change the custom property value.
-It is not required if you use the extension in the Viewer mode.
+    This part contains designer settings.
+Add editors and control elements to configure and change the custom property's values in the UI.
+This part is not required if you use the extension in Viewer mode.

 4. Event Subscription